Karlen92/weatherForecast/README.md

 node server.js

-and application will be runing on http://localhost:3300/
+And application will be running on http://localhost:3300/